BloretCrew/Blora-Manager/SECURITY.md

 ## Security Vulnerability Reporting

-If you discover a security vulnerability in MCSManager and believe it may harm other users, and you are willing to help us fix it but do not wish to disclose the details publicly.
+If you discover a security vulnerability in Blora-Manager and believe it may harm other users, and you are willing to help us fix it but do not wish to disclose the details publicly.

-**Please send detailed information to our email: support@mcsmanager.com.**
+**Please send detailed information to our email: support@Blora-Manager.com.**

 The email subject format should be: `[Security Vulnerability] <Title>`